General Notes

 Additionally, for users working with Python bindings, it’s important to be aware that the Python interface always uses double as the numeric type.

-Using Smart Pointers
+Using Smart Pointers (C++ only)

 In ViennaPS, smart pointers are utilized to pass domains, models, and other essential objects to processes and utility functions.
 To facilitate this, the library includes a custom class named SmartPointer, serving as a shared pointer implementation.
 This design choice ensures efficient memory management and enables seamless interaction between different components within the simulation framework.